Saint Helena

-Saint Helena measures about 16 by 8 km and had a population of 4,439 in the 2021 census.
-It was named after Saint Helena (AD c.246/248–330), the mother of the Roman Emperor Constantine I the Great.
-(A.D 272–337, reigned 306–337), of the ancient Roman Empire.
-It is one of the most remote major islands in the world and was uninhabited until the 16th century, when it was discovered by the Portuguese explorers/traders en route southward around the continent of Africa, then east across the Indian Ocean to the Indian subcontinent (India) of South Asia in 1502.
-For about the next four centuries, the island was an important stopover for ships between Europe and Asia sailing around the African continent and its southern Cape of Good Hope, before the opening of the shortcut Suez Canal in 1869, in Egypt between the Mediterranean and Red Seas.
-Saint Helena is the United Kingdom's second-oldest overseas territory of the old British Empire, after the islands of Bermuda, off the southeast coast of North America.
+Saint Helena measures about 16 by 8 km with a population of 4,439 in the 2021 census.
+It was named after Saint Helena (c.
+AD 246/248–330), the mother of the Roman emperor Constantine I. It is one of the most remote major islands in the world and was uninhabited until the 16th century, when discovered by the Portuguese explorers en route around the continent of Africa in 1502.
+For about the next four centuries, the island was an important stopover for ships between Europe and Asia sailing around the African continent, before the opening of the shortcut Suez Canal in 1869.

-The primary method of reaching Saint Helena is by its remote airport.
+The primary method of reaching Saint Helena is by its airport.
 It is also served by cargo ships.

-Saint Helena is known for being the site of the second period of exile of Napoleon Bonaparte, from his defeat at the Battle of Waterloo in 1815 until his death there six years later.
+Saint Helena is known for being the site of the second period of exile of Napoleon Bonaparte, from his defeat at the Battle of Waterloo in 1815 until his death six years later.